 With its incredible views over its famous collection of terraces known as Miradouros, streets covered with pink, mint, and indigo tiles, and its gorgeous coast of Atlantic Ocean, you will never want to leave here.

+Most of the people arrive in Lisbon before they make their way to other Portuguese destinations like Algarve or Porto, hence the visits are quick.
 If you are planning a short visit, I have created a detailed Lisbon itinerary for you to enjoy this city.
 Of course it includes a lot of walking but you can take a metro or tram too and I will mention the options to do that.

 I normally love visiting not just the famous scenic spots, old buildings but I also try to find out about some arty or offbeat spots.
 This two-day itinerary for Lisbon contains a bit of both.